Garrett Whitlock Calls Red Sox, MLB Debut 'Dream Come True'

 Win or lose, it still was a special day for Whitlock, who did not even pitch in 2020 after undergoing Tommy John surgery in 2019.

-“It was a dream come true,” he told reporters during his postgame video press conference.
+“It was a dream come true,” Whitlock said during his postgame video press conference.
 “It was an honor to be wearing the Red Sox’s name, making that dream come true.
 I can’t thank everyone with the Red Sox enough for giving me a chance.”

 “He did an amazing job,” Cora said.
 “We were just trying actually to get JT (Josh Taylor) there, limit the damage and get him a clean inning.
 To bring (Whitlock) in with the bases loaded in that situation I don’t think is smart.
 This is a kid that obviously — first time in the big leagues, he hasn’t competed at any level in a few years.
 So we were trying to make it a clean inning for him, it just didn’t work out.
 But going back to him, he was good.
 Under the strike zone, keeps his fastball up, mixed up his offspeed pitches — it was fun to watch.”